pkaig/Rotorflight-Docs/docs/Tutorial-Setup/LUA-Scripts.md

 and copy the contents of the SCRIPTS folder to your transmitter.

 You will know if you did this correctly if the `rf2.lua` file shows up in the `/SCRIPTS/TOOLS` directory.
-Also *Rotorflight conf* should now show up in the *Tools* menu of your transmitter.
+Also *Rotorflight 2* should now show up in the *Tools* menu of your transmitter.

 ## Usage

-On your transmitter, go to the _Tools_ menu of your transmitter and select _Rotorflight conf_.
+On your transmitter, go to the _Tools_ menu of your transmitter and select _Rotorflight 2_.

 ![Tools](./img/lua-tools.png)